 How To Get Stubborn Hair To Hold A Curl

 There are a few reasons why your hair won’t hold its curls.
-One explanation: it's too heavy.
+One explanation: It's too heavy.
 “This can happen with long, straight, thick hair that is bluntly cut,” says Nicholas Penna, Jr., owner and lead stylist at SalonCapri in Newton and Dedham, MA.
 His fix?
 Try adding subtle layers to lighten the heaviness.
 Another reason could be that you’re due for a trim.
 Hair is less likely to hold a curl when it’s damaged and has split ends.
 That’s why regular trims are a must.
 Overly conditioned hair or hair that lacks moisture can also be difficult to curl, and it can be especially tough after certain chemical treatments.

-Healthy medium to thick hair holds curls the best because it has a even balance of protein and moisture that’s perfect for styling.
+Healthy medium to thick hair holds curls the best because it has an even balance of protein and moisture that’s perfect for styling.
 What’s more, “second day” hair, or hair that was washed and blown out the previous day, is ideal.
 “It’s easier to style hair the next day once the hair’s natural oils and texture have had time to equilibrate,” says Penna.

-Next, spray your hair with a heat-activated hairspray and let it sit for about a minute <i>before</i> you curl it.
+Next, spray your hair with a heat-activated hairspray and let it sit for about a minute before you curl it.
 Penna recommends L'Oreal Professionnel Texture Expert Infinium 3 Strong Hold Working Spray ($24) or Kérastase Double Force Controle Ultime ($38).
-Then, curl your hair in small sections, and clip each one up to let it set.
-“This will allow the cuticle to cool and close while it's in the curl shape, making it stay a lot longer once you take the clips out,” says Penna.
+Then, curl your hair in small sections and clip each one up to let it set.
+“This will allow the cuticle to cool and close while it's in the curl shape, making it last a lot longer once you take the clips out,” adds Penna.

 Pick The Right Curling Tool